EdwardRutz/pytest-fizzbuzz/README.md

 # TDD and Python FizzBuzz Kata

 >Practicing TDD with Python.
->Fizz Buzz prints "Fizz" for numbers that are multiples of 3, "Buzz" for multiples of 5 and "FizzBuzz" for multiples of 3 and 5.
+>Fizz Buzz prints "Fizz" for numbers that are multiples of 3, "Buzz" for multiples of 5 and "FizzBuzz" for multioples of 3 and 5.

 ## Dependencies